 The MoJ guidance has a slightly changed tone on facilitation payments from the earlier draft.
-Whilst emphasizing that they are not permitted, in contrast to the equivalent U.S. legislation, the guidance states that the eradication of facilitation payments is a long-term objective.
-This echoes the comments of Vivian Robinson QC, the general counsel of the Serious Fraud Office (SFO) when he spoke on a panel organized by Duane Morris' Jonathan Armstrong in London on 18 March.
+Whilst emphasizing that they are not permitted, in contrast to the FCPA, the guidance states that the eradication of facilitation payments is a long-term objective.
+This echoes the comments of Vivian Robinson, QC, the general counsel of the Serious Fraud Office (SFO) when he spoke on a panel the author organized in London on 18 March 2011.
 Mr. Robinson said then that no one would expect facilitation payments to stop overnight.
-The MoJ's guidance appears to build on Mr. Robinson's comments at the London meeting that duress would be a factor take into account when considering prosecutions for making facilitation payments.
+The MoJ's guidance also appears to build on Mr. Robinson's comments at the London meeting that duress would be a factor taken into account when considering prosecutions for making facilitation payments.
 The MoJ guidance says: "It is recognised that there are circumstances in which individuals are left with no alternative but to make payments in order to protect against loss of life, limb or liberty.
 The common law defence of duress is very likely to be available in such circumstances."